DigitalPublishingToolkit/Money-Lab-Reader/docs/5_4-DeJongNate.md

 Haug, Thomas.
-‘A Commentary on Standardization Practices: Lessons from the NMT and GSM Mobile Telephone Standards Histories’, *Telecommunications Policy* 26 (2002): 101-7.
+‘A Commentary on Standardization Practices: Lessons from the NMT and GSM Mobile Telephone Standards Histories’, *Telecommunications Policy* 26 (2002): 101-107.

-[‘How DigiCash Blew Everything’], January 1999,
+‘How DigiCash Blew Everything’, January 1999, <http://cryptome.org/jya/digicrash.htm>.

 Landrock, Peter.
-‘Mondex’,. in *Encyclopedia of Cryptography and Security*, Henk C. A. van Tilborg (ed.)
-New York: Springer, 2005, p.
+‘Mondex’, in Henk C. A. van Tilborg (ed.) *Encyclopedia of Cryptography and Security*, New York: Springer, 2005, p.
 394,
 <http://link.springer.com/referenceworkentry/10.1007/0-387-23483-7_262>.